simondevyoutube/Quick_3D_MMORPG/README.md

 - Electron app (maybe)
   - distribution yo

-Structure will set you free
+Structure will set you free.

+1. Question the requirements
+2. Delete the part
+3. Simplify
+4. Accelerate cycle time
+5. Automate

 # Starting the frontend client